ARM-software/abi-aa/sysvabi64/sysvabi64.rst

   means that RET instructions are only used for function returns, and never as an indirect branch.

-* Any functions used by the program that manipulate the stack such as ``setjmp`` and ``longjmp``, must be aware of GCS.
+* Any functions used by the program that manipulate the stack, such as ``setjmp`` and ``longjmp``, must be aware of GCS.

 Program Properties and program headers